 Our new distance education program uses a Web-based program that allows students the flexibility and convenience of studying outside the traditional classroom setting.
 Students may attend traditional classes while engaging in distance learning away from school.
 Students who are unable to attend the traditional class setting may complete all of their studies online.

-The Fort Smith Adult Education Center offers two different apprenticeship programs: an Electrical Apprenticeship, a Residential Construction Apprenticeship Program and a Plumbing Apprenticeship Program.
+The Fort Smith Adult Education Center offers three different apprenticeship programs: an Electrical Apprenticeship, a Residential Construction Apprenticeship Program and a Plumbing Apprenticeship Program.

 Apprentices entering the electrical trade are required to be licensed by the Arkansas Department of Labor, Board of Electrical Examiners.
 This is a four-year program consisting of 640 hours of classroom instruction coinciding with 8,000 hours of on-the-job training.
 When a student completes the program, he or she will be granted a "release to test" and can submit an application to sit for the journeyman electrician's exam.
 Our classes are offered through partnership with the Arkansas Construction Education Foundation.